DRBound13/Cyclistic_User_Trends/README.md

     *   Formatted raw timestamps into standardized date/time variables.
     *   Extracted key analysis features: `day_of_week` and trip duration (`ride_length`).
     *   Removed data noise, including duplicates and 29 erroneous rows with negative ride lengths.
-    *   Handled missing values using `na.omit()` to ensure the results we're clean and accurate.
+    *   Handled missing values using `na.omit()` to ensure the results were clean and accurate.

 ---